Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 <br/><hr/>
 ## Projection

 The projection matrix describes the mapping from 3D points of a scene, to 2D points of the viewport.
 It transforms from eye space to the clip space, and the coordinates in the clip space are transformed to the normalized device coordinates (NDC) by dividing with the `w` component of the clip coordinates.
-The NDC are in range (-1,-1,-1) to (1,1,1).<br/> Every geometry which is out of the NDC is clipped.<br/>
+The NDC are in range (-1,-1,-1) to (1,1,1).<br/> Every geometry which is out of the clippspace is clipped.<br/>

 But, **if the `w` component is negative, then the vertex is clipped**.
 Because the condition for a homogeneous coordinate to be in clip space is